Foggia: Economy

 It is a communication and industrial center and the main wheat market of Southern Italy.
 Foggia is famous for its watermelons and tomatoes.

 Although less important than once before, the agricultural sector remains the mainstay of Foggia's economy.
 This area is nicknamed the "granary of Italy".
 The few industries present are mostly devoted to food processing.
 Craftsmanship is also encouraged and developed.

 Transport

+Rail

 Foggia railway station, opened in 1864, forms part of the Adriatic Railway (Ancona–Lecce), and is the terminus of the Naples–Foggia railway.
 It is also a junction for several other, secondary lines, namely the Foggia–Manfredonia, Lucera–Foggia and Foggia–Potenza railways, making Foggia the most important railway junction of southern Italy and the third one of whole Italy.

+Air

 Foggia is served by Gino Lisa Airport, which offers direct flights operated with helicopters to Tremiti Islands and Vieste.
 The nearest major airport is Bari Karol Wojtyła Airport, located 126 km south east of Foggia.